JudyMRSD/Image_Classification_Project/README.md

 **Version_1** finishes an epoch after going through all data in the training set, thus the training loss fluctuates less.
 I didn't use early stopping here, and the number of training epochs is only 50 since I was trying to validate the idea that number of training samples involved in each epoch has a significant effect on the convergence.
-The learning rate was also plotted in the image since it reduces when validation loss stops improving, but since the scale is relatively small compared to others, the line looks flat.
+The learning rate was reduced when validation loss stops increasing.
+The learning rate was also plotted in the image, but since the scale is relatively small compared to others, the line looked flat.

 Following is the training log for **version_1**.

 ![alt text][v1_training]

-**Version_2** used one more data augmentation of rotating the images in addition to flipping, since for retina images, since the samples could have a rotation when the image was collected.
+**Version_2** used roatation for data agumentation in addition to flipping, since for retinal images the samples could have a rotation when they were collected.
-The validation loss was more smooth for 0th to 50th epoch compared with version_1, which could be explained by the effect of data augmentation and dropout in avoiding overfitting.
+The validation loss was more smooth for 0 th to 50 th epoch compared with version_1, which could be explained by the effect of data augmentation and dropout in avoiding overfitting.
 Following is the training log for **version_2**.

 ![alt text][v2_training]

 To see more clearly how the training loss changes, I plotted it on a separate graph for **version_2**.
 The training learning rate reduces to 0.1 of original learning rate when validation loss stops increasing for 10 epochs.

 ![alt text][v2_lr]